Floorp-Projects/Floorp/intl/icu/source/data/cldr-icu-readme.txt

 See the $TOOLS_ROOT/cldr/lib/README.txt file for more information on the CLDR jar and the install-cldr-jars.sh script.

-# 3. Configure ICU4C, build and test without new data first, to verify that
-# there are no pre-existing errors.
-Here <platform> is the runConfigureICU
-# code for the platform you are building, e.g. Linux, MacOSX, Cygwin.

-cd $ICU4C_DIR/source
-./runConfigureICU <platform>
-make clean
-make check 2>&1 | tee /tmp/icu4c-oldData-makeCheck.txt

-# 4a.
+# 5a.
 Generate the CLDR production data.
 This process uses ant with ICU's
 # data/build.xml
 #
 # Running "ant cleanprod" is necessary to clean out the production data directory